sophiebaud11/simple/README.md

             <%= message %>
         </p>
         ```
 6. To really take things to the next level, let's pass in a larger array of data and then handle that over in the ejs.
-Add in the following array (or a similar array) as a variable in your `router.get(/slack-history, . . . )` route:
+Add in the following array (or a similar array) as a variable in your `router.get(/slack-history, . . . )` route before `res.render` in index.js:
     ```
     var sampleData = [
        {